Today's activists often press for expanding or replacing

 The board has classified terms (to get around limitations of a replacement strategy with staggered terms)

 The first procedural step is for the board to look at its size in relation to its bylaws and peer benchmarks.
 As a general rule, relatively large boards make expansion less desirable.
 If the board is already at the maximum membership allowed by its bylaws, expansion is less attractive as the board may not want to change the bylaws to increase the number of directors.
-Board expansion will dilute the magnitude of activist influence (compared to replacement), and may face less resistance from the target board in a settlement.
+Board expansion will dilute the magnitude of activist influence (compared to replacement

 For example, if an activist seeks to add 2 directors to a 10-member board, a board agreeing to expand the membership will net the activist 16% representation (2 of 12), as opposed to the 20% representation by replacing 2 sitting directors (2 of 10).